simonrenoult/nodoovent/README.md

 # Nodoovent-api

 Nodoovent application core (aka API).
-This API is an abstraction layer allowing developper to handle Nodoovent database.
+This is an abstraction layer allowing developper to handle Nodoovent database.

 ## Requirements
 * node.js >= 0.6.17